KatiaKar/weather_cli_app/README.md

 ## Weather CLI Application

-- This project was developed as part of a technical assessment for a job interview and is published here with permission.
+- I developed this project for a job interview technical assessment and have published it here with permission.

 - Information about the attached source files, installations and applications' execution is mentioned on the "WeatherClI_Documentation.pdf"